linaadamson/my-money-server/README.md

 # my-money-server
- A fastify server for a web application
+ A Node js backend built for a web application that allows users to save and track their transactions.